thehubbard/esa-pyxel/docs/source/references/model_groups/photon_generation_models.rst

 With this model you can add a two-dimensional square signal - a stripe pattern to the :py:class:`~pyxel.data_structure.Photon` array.
 User can specify amplitude with argument ``level``, the ``period`` of the square signal in unit of pixels and the ``angle`` of stripes.
+The ``period`` should be a multiple of 2 and equal or larger than 2.
 Argument ``startwith`` is used to flip zero and non-zero values.

 Example of the configuration file: